Salvamento Marítimo Humanitario

-Salvamento Marítimo Humanitario (Humanitarian Maritime Rescue) (SMH) is a Non-governmental organization (NGO) that is governed by the principles of "volunteering, solidarity, humanity, universality, equality, impartiality and dignity" founded in Zarautz (Gipuzkoa) in 2015.
+Salvamento Marítimo Humanitario (lit.
+'Humanitarian Maritime Rescue'; SMH) is a non-governmental organization (NGO) that is governed by the principles of "volunteering, solidarity, humanity, universality, equality, impartiality and dignity" founded in Zarautz (Gipuzkoa) in 2015.

 It was created as a rescue group to reinforce the response in the massive arrivals of inflatable dinghies with migrants on the island of Chios, in the Aegean Sea.
 After the pact of the European Union and Turkey and the consequent reduction in arrivals, the project in Greece adapted to new needs and transformed into a health team.
 In May 2017, SMH reached a collaboration agreement with another rescue NGO, Proem-Aid, to found the 'Maydayterraneo-Aita Mari' project.
 This initiative consists of a rescue ship in the Central Mediterranean, in international waters off the coast of Libya.
-As of 2021, SMH operates the Aita Mari rescue ship.
+As of 2021, SMH operates| the Aita Mari rescue ship.
 The Aita Mari can be followed on the Vessel Tracker website.